thomst08/OctoLight/README.md

 ## API

+**Note:** As of version 1.0.1, the API has been updated to be more in line with a RESTFUL standard, instead of functions being changed with a ``GET`` request, the new setup requires a ``POST`` request and the command to be sent in the body.
+To keep backwards compatibility with previous API calls, the previous ``GET`` commands can still be used, however, it is recommended to update as these commands will be removed around the end of 2024.
+Please reach out if this is an issue or if you need help.
+Please have a look at the new API calls below to update.

 Base API URL: `http://YOUR_OCTOPRINT_SERVER/api/plugin/octolight`

-This API returns light state in JSON for both GET and POST requests: `{state: true}` <br />
+This API returns light state in JSON for both ``GET`` and ``POST`` requests: ``{state: true}`` <br />
-A GET API call will require a API key with the "STATUS" permission.
+- ``GET`` calls will require a API key with the "STATUS" permission.
 Without this, you will receive a 403 error. <br />
-A POST API call will require a API key with the "CONTROL" permission.
+- ``POST`` calls will require a API key with the "CONTROL" permission.
 Without this, you will receive a 403 error.

 #### Actions
 - **toggle**: Toggle light switch on/off.